-36. Dillon, 256 U.S. at 375.
+^{36.} Dillon, 256 U.S. at 375.

-37. This appears to have been the sense behind efforts to extend Congress' original deadline for ratification of the proposed Equal Rights Amendment.
+^{37.} This appears to have been the sense behind efforts to extend Congress' original deadline for ratification of the proposed Equal Rights Amendment.
 See generally Equal Rights Amendment Extension: Hearings on S.J.
 Res.
 134 Before the Subcomm. on the Constitution of the Senate Comm. on the Judiciary, 95th Cong., 2d Sess.
 (1978) [hereinafter Senate Hearings]; Equal Rights Amendment Extension: Hearings on H.R.J.
 Res.
 638 Before the Subcomm. on Civil and Constitutional Rights of the House Comm. on the Judiciary, 95th Cong., 1st Sess.
 (1977-78).

-38. See generally Akhil R. Amar, The Bill of Rights as a Constitution, 100 YALE L.J.
+^{38.} See generally Akhil R. Amar, The Bill of Rights as a Constitution, 100 YALE L.J.
 1131, 1139-42, 1145-46 (1991).

-39. See 1 ANNALS OF CONG.
+^{39.} See 1 Annals of Cong.
 457 (Joseph Gales & William W. Seaton eds., 1834).
 Madison stated: There are several minor cases . . . in which I wish also to see some alteration take place.
 That article which leaves it in the power of the Legislature to ascertain its own emolument, is one to which I allude.
 I do not believe this is a power which, in the ordinary course of Government, is likely to be abused.
 Perhaps of all the powers granted, it is least likely to abuse; but there is a seeming impropriety in leaving any set of men without control to put their hand into the public coffers, to take out money to put in their pockets; there is a seeming indecorum in such power, which leads me to propose a change.

-and declined to defer the increase until after the next election, there was a strong, adverse public reaction.
-But that reaction was expressed through the more convenient and immediate device of the congressional ballot box: congressional incumbents were turned out in record numbers.
-At least one state legislature denounced the congressional pay raise, but no new states ratified the Congressional Pay Amendment.
-Ohio's 1873 ratification was the sole break in a nearly two-century slumber before Wyoming's 1978 ratification.
-The rush of ratifications came in the 1980's and 1990's as voters became more and more incensed with congressional pay raise shenanigans exceeding Madison's worst fears and prophecies.
+^{40.} Amar, supra note 38, at 1145.
+The Congressional Pay Amendment was submitted to the states as the second of a package of twelve proposed amendments, the third through twelfth of which became our Bill of Rights.
+Professor Amar hypothesizes that the Congressional Pay Amendment did not receive the requisite approval along with the Bill of Rights because these amendments were not submitted to special ratifying conventions; rather, they were submitted to state legislatures, which were more likely to be sympathetic to their federal legislative counterparts on the issue of legislative salaries.
+(The first proposal, concerning the size of the House of Representatives, did not receive the requisite number of ratifications at the time it was originally submitted to the states and has not to date received the requisite number of and declined to defer the increase until after the next election, there was a strong, adverse public reaction.
+But that reaction was expressed through the more convenient and immediate device of the congressional ballot box: congressional incumbents were turned out in record numbers.41 At least one state legislature denounced the congressional pay raise,42 but no new states ratified the Congressional Pay Amendment.
+Ohio's 1873 ratification was the sole break in a nearly two-century slumber before Wyoming's 1978 ratification.43 The rush of ratifications came in the 1980's and 1990's as voters became more and more incensed with congressional pay raise shenanigans exceeding Madison's worst fears and prophecies.44